 How to Apply: an Overview

 All applications are submitted online through the UIC Admissions website: Office of Admissions.
-Students should submit the online application through OAR, where applicants can access links to upload departmentally required documents and input email addresses for recommendation letter writers.
+Students should submit the online application through Admissions, where applicants can access links to upload departmentally required documents and input email addresses for recommendation letter writers.
 We are now accepting applications for Fall 2018.
 Admission is not permitted in Spring or Summer terms.

 Please see below for the required materials for application to the graduate program.
 In addition to the materials required from all applicants, international students must include TOEFL or IELTS scores, certified English translations of the transcripts validated by their respective universities, and an international credential evaluation fee ($50).

 Unofficial copies of transcripts will be used during the review process; any students that are offered admission and accept it must send official transcripts to the Office of Admissions.

 We are interested in applicants with excellent academic records, field experience, language skills, and whose interests closely match those of the existing faculty.
 For additional details see below.

 The deadline for all applicants is December 15.